 Strenuous exercise can tear the meniscus, a layer of cartilage in the knee.
 Gentle exercises may help with recovery.
 Examples of meniscus tear exercises include mini squats, standing heel raises, and hamstring curls.

-Below, we look into this injury and describe nine exercises that may help strengthen and rebuild a torn meniscus.
+Below, we look into this injury and describe nine exercises to help strengthen the knee joint and reduce stress on the meniscus.
 Be sure to consult a doctor before trying them.

 The meniscus is a layer of cartilage in the knee with several important

 - distribute loads across the knee joint